acikgozb/acikgozb/README.md

   </summary>
   <br>
   First of all, if I could keep you reading until here, thanks for taking time to check through.

-  ## Current Progress

-  I started my backend journey with C# nearly 2 years ago and got a nice initial momentum.
-Now, my primary focus is to deep dive into the world of backend.

-  Because of this, I decided to learn another language since I believe each language teaches people a new perspective of doing things.

-  For this purpose, I chose to stick with `Go` because the language does not contain much "magic".
-Also with the emphasis on **concurrency, a solid standard library, testing and tooling support**, I really believe `Go`   encourages programmers to write robust, performant code by allowing them to understand what is happening behind the scenes.

-  This does not mean other languages are worse and everything should be written in `Go`.
-Languages and other technologies should be considered as tools in our toolbelt and should be used only if there is a need for them.

   ## How Do I Use My Github?